 Why would I use a solar air heater?: If you need heating during a portion of the year solar air heating can be a inexpensive and sustainable way to meet or supplement your heating needs.
 If you live in a sunny climate and need naturally warmed air for a specific process, like making beef jerky, hydroponics or aeroponics, solar air heating can be a natural choice.
 If you have a space that has a problem with moisture build up or needs pre-heated ventilation air, our heater can help.

 How does it work?: Sunlight enters the heater and is absorbed by a special metal panel.
 An optimized thermal exchange system uses heat captured by the absorber to heat incoming air and then delivers the air to the use space.
 With the PV Fan Kit, the heater uses a PV panel to operate the circulation fan, and is controlled automatically with a thermostat and temperature switch.

 Does it have a thermostat?: The heater ships with a heat-only thermostat, however it can work without a thermostat as well by just twisting the thermostat wire leads together on the intake wire harness.

-How does it ship, and how much does it weigh?: The 1500, 2000 and 4000 heaters ship freight on a pallet, up to 10x heaters / pallet.
-The 750 heaters and DIY kits ship UPS ground or UPS international.
+For domestic orders how does it ship?: The 1500, 2000 and 4000 heaters ship freight on a pallet, up to 10x heaters / pallet for US orders.
+The 750 heaters and DIY kits ship UPS ground.

 Is it hard to install?: It is designed to install like a PV electric panel by DIYers, solar installers, handymen or contractors.
 It does require routing of air ducting, so it is best to locate the heater as close to the point of use as possible.
 Please review the owners manuals which are linked on the heater product pages.

 Can I mount it portrait or landscape?: Yes, because we use forced air convection, all of our heaters can be mounted portrait or landscape.